Advertisement

 Natural remedies for hemorrhoids have proven to help shrink them down, but make sure you’re informed before you start treating these unpleasant guests at home.

 “First, realize that hemorrhoids are a normal part of our anatomy.
-Usually, they don’t cause pain.” says colorectal surgeon Jeremy Lipman, MD.
+Usually, they don’t cause pain,” says colorectal surgeon Jeremy Lipman, MD.

-While you may be wondering how to remove external hemorrhoids at home, just know that popping a hemorrhoid can lead to severe bleeding, swelling and even infection.
+Before we move forward, know that popping a hemorrhoid can lead to severe bleeding, swelling and even infection.

 The goal instead?
 To reduce or shrink the size of your hemorrhoids and manage your symptoms.